A Look At The Syed Modi India International 2023 (Badminton) Prize Money

 Being a BWF World Tour Super 300 tournament, the prize money on offer at the Syed Modi India International 2023 is less than what’s offered at all other BWF World Tour events.

-According to a report by the Badminton World Tour, the total prize money pool at the Syed Modi India International 2023 stands at USD 210,000 (INR 1.75 crores).
+According to a report by the Badminton World Tour, the total prize money pool at the Syed Modi India International 2023 stands at USD 210,000 (HKD 1 million).

 From this prize money pool, the winners in both the men’s and women’s singles categories will receive USD 15,750 and 7,000 BWF points each.
 The runners-up of both these events will get to take home USD 7,980 and 5,950 BWF points each.
 Additionally, the shuttlers who bow out of the tournament from the semi-final stage of both the singles events will each receive USD 3,045 and 4,900 BWF points.